-- a) Emphasis is on fun and skill development. - b) Young athletes are 7-8 years old. - c) Every effort is made to keep a 6:1 ratio of skaters to coaches. - d) Two (2) teams share a minimum of 1 hour of ice twice a week. - e) Full ice drills as well as a full ice integrated station approach is used to teach skills.
-Athletes from both teams rotate through stations manned by well prepared coaches. - f) Teams will not be formed until/around October 15.
+- a) Emphasis is on fun and skill development. - b) Young athletes are 7-8 years old. - c) Each team has a maximum of 15 players. - d) Every effort is made to keep a 6:1 ratio of skaters to coaches. - e) Two (2) teams share a minimum of 1 hour of ice twice a week. - f) Full ice drills as well as a full ice integrated station approach is used to teach skills.
+Athletes from both teams rotate through stations manned by well prepared coaches. - g) Teams will not be formed until/around October 15.